 Terracina is an excellent starting point for day trips to Rome, Naples, Pompeii or to the Ponza Islands.
 Several places closer to Terracina are also worth visiting.
 Here is a small selection:

-The Pontine Islands consist of six islands.
-Ponza, Zannone, Gavi, Palmarola, Ventotene and Santo Stefano.
-Ponza is the largest of the islands.
-The trip to Ponza takes about an hour by the fast ferry.
+The most visited of the Pontine Islands is Ponza.
+The trip to Ponza takes about 80 minutes by the fast ferry.
 Tickets can be bought at the docks.
-At Ponza you can also go on excursions by smaller boats around Ponza and Palmarola.
+Here there are several offers for going on excursions by smaller boats.
+Either to visit the neighbouring island of Palmarola or the Pilato Caves, a complex of caves from Roman era, excavated at sea level.
 On these trips you can enjoy breathtaking scenery and crystal clear water.
-The tickets may or may not include lunch, so be sure to ask before purchasing any tickets.
+The tickets may or may not include lunch, so be sure to ask beforehand.
 The boats make several stops along the way where you can swim and explore several caves around the island.

 SAN FELICE CIRCEO

-The Botanical Garden of Nimfa is truly beautiful and can be visited from April to October.
+The Botanical Garden of Ninfa is truly beautiful and can be visited from April to October.
 But only on the first Saturday and Sunday of each month.

 ABBAZIA DI FOSSANOVA